RationalAsh/biorobotics-lab-nus/content/authors/shi-ke/_index.md

 ---
 # Display name
-title: "Shi Ke"
+title: "Ke Shi"

-first_name: Shi
+first_name: Ke
-last_name: Ke
+last_name: Shi

 # Username (this should match the folder name and the name on publications)
 authors: